dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/hive/Setting-up-EMR-command-line-tools.md

 * Name the bucket.
 (You'll need top pick a name that is unique across Amazon S3, to `snowplow-analysis` will not be an option, unfortunately

 * Select which Region you want the bucket located in.
 Because we're based in the UK, we've picked Ireland: pick the data center that makes the most sense for you.
-(Most likely the same location as the S3 buckets with the raw SnowPlow data you intend to analyse.)
+(Most likely the same location as the S3 buckets with the raw Snowplow data you intend to analyse.)
 Click the *create* button.

 * Now update `credentials.json` with the `log-uri`.
 This will be `s3n://` + the bucket name + `/`.
 For us, then